VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Introduction

-For a consumer who has a pre-existing account on a given website, submitting a verifiable consumer request (\vcr) is relatively straight-forward.
-To wit, CCPA Sec.\ 1798.185 requires: ``\emph{treating a request submitted through a password-protected account maintained by the consumer ... as a verifiable consumer request}''.
-However, there remains a major challenge of how to support a \vcr from casual or {\bf accountless} consumers.
+For consumers who have pre-existing accounts on a given website, submitting a \vcr is relatively straight-forward.
+To wit, CCPA 1798.185 requires: ``\emph{treating a request submitted through a password-protected account maintained by the consumer ... as a verifiable consumer request}''.
+However, there remains a major challenge of how to support a \vcr from casual or {\bf accountless} consumers, as required by CCPA 1798.185, whilst protecting such consumers' privacy.

-The only mechanisms used in practice that are suitable for accountless consumers are those that require: a device cookie, a government-issued ID, a signed (and possibly witnessed) statement, a utility bill, a credit card number; or taking part in a phone interview~\cite{pavur2019gdparrrrr}.
-Apart from device cookies, these methods are very privacy-invasive for the consumer and potentially open the door for further consumer data exposure.
-For example, a government-issued ID or a utility bill reveal even more private information to the business operating the website -- and in case of a breach, to the world.
-In addition, these methods typically require manual processing, making them relatively cumbersome, error-prone, and costly for businesses.
-We note, however, that CCPA's preferred verification approach is for the business to match information provided by the consumer (as part of a \vcr) to the personal information about the same consumer already collected by the business.
-(This approach is not always viable, since the latter information might not be personal enough, or just too vague, for a consumer to retain.)
-Furthermore, the CCPA prohibits using any additional personal information supplied at by a consumer as part of a \vcr for any purpose beyond verifying that \vcr.
+The only mechanisms that are currently suitable for accountless consumers are those that require: a device cookie, a government-issued ID, a signed (and possibly witnessed) statement, a utility bill, a credit card number, or taking part in a phone interview~\cite{pavur2019gdparrrrr}.
+However, these mechanisms are cumbersome (and some are time-consuming) for consumers as well as insecure, as demonstrated by prior work~\cite{pavur2019gdparrrrr,cagnazzo2019gdpirated,di2019personal,boniface2019security}.
+They typically require manual processing, which is both error-prone and costly.
+Moreover, such methods (apart from device cookies) are privacy-invasive for the consumer and open the door for further consumer data exposure.
+For example, a government-issued ID or utility bill reveals even more private information to the website.

-From the aforementioned methods, device cookies seem to be a more natural fit for the Web context.
-Cookies are already used pervasively to identify the consumer to the website, and to link multiple sets of activities (sessions) by the same consumer.
-At the first glance, asking for device cookies as part of a \vcr appears to meet the main requirements of the GDPR and the CCPA: only the authorized consumer should be in possession of the correct cookie (\emph{unforgeability requirement}).
-Also, providing a cookie does not reveal additional information to the business (\emph{privacy requirement}).
-However, relying on device cookies as \emph{authentication tokens} for \vcr{s} has three disadvantages:
+In light of these issues, the most appealing choice appears to be the use of device cookies.
+Cookies are already used pervasively by websites to link multiple sets of activities (sessions) to the same consumer.
+At first glance, asking for device cookies as part of a \vcr appears to meet the GDPR and CCPA requirements: only the authorized consumer should possess the correct cookie (\emph{unforgeability}), and providing a cookie does not reveal additional information (\emph{privacy}).
+However, this essentially means treating device cookies as \emph{authentication tokens}, which has at least three disadvantages: